kubevirt/kubevirt/docs/components.md

 other stuff.

 1. A client posts a new VM definition to the K8s API Server.
-2. The K8s API Server validates the input and creates a `VM` 3rd party resource (TPR) object.
+2. The K8s API Server validates the input and creates a `VM` custom resource definition (CRD) object.
 3. The `virt-controller` observes the creation of the new `VM` object and creates a corrsponding pod.
 4. Kubernetes is scheduling the pod on a host.